 Jocelyn Cooley

-Ms. Cooley is principal of Consulting Corp., where she provides executive coaching and strategic DEI and HR support.
+Ms. Cooley is principal of Consulting Corp., where she provides executive coaching and strategic HR support.
 She was previously senior vice president of HR for Viacom Media Networks.
 She was the lead HR business partner and generalist for the Strategic Services Groups and Viacom’s Premium Subscriber Network.
-Ms. Cooley also led Viacom’s global recruitment and executive search functions and was responsible for workforce DEI goals, metrics and reporting.
+Ms. Cooley also led Viacom’s global recruitment and executive search functions and was responsible for equitable workforce goals, metrics and reporting.

 Before Viacom, Ms. Cooley ran her own HR advisory and consulting practice focused on organizational design, leadership development and executive search in consumer goods and media and entertainment.